AprentiDigital/DSLDocumentation/glossary.md

 ### Headless

 Running software headless (e.g. running a browser headless) means running it without its graphical user interface.
 When running browsers in containers for automated testing, the graphical user interface isn't usually necessary, because there isn't a person watching every single test play out.
 Despite running headless, it's still possible to record screenshots of the tests that can be reviewed after the test is over.
+The screenshots can also be compiled into a video.

 ### Keywords

-These are reserved words in programming langauges that have specific meaning.
-For instance in Gherkin Give, When and Then are keywords.
-When these words are used in specific contexts they will be interperted to trigger functionality.
+Keywords are reserved words in programming languages that have a specific meaning and function within the language.
+For instance, "Give," "When," and "Then" are keywords in Gherkin.
+When these words are used in specific contexts they will be interpreted to trigger functionality.

 ### Model

-An abstraction of data and processes that is useful for communicating with people or software.
+A model is an abstraction of data and processes that is useful for communicating with people or software.

 ### Model-Driven Design (MDD)

-An analythical process where you will describe the software using many models.
-It focuses less on the business comapred to Domain Driven Design, but there is overlap.
+MDD is an analytical process that involves describing software using many models.
+It focuses less on the business compared to Domain Driven Design, but there is overlap.

 ### Mono